FAQs

 Does my child need to take Higher Chinese Language in primary school in order to apply for a place in RV? |

-Higher Chinese Language (HCL) is not a prerequisite for admission to RVHS. |
+While Higher Chinese Language (HCL) is not a prerequisite for admission to RVHS, all students in RV must take Higher Chinese Language from Sec 1 to 4. |

 |